KyleAWang/react-myapp-workshop/README.md

 1, OrdersApollo component uses Apollo client to deal with data.
 The fetch policy uses the 'cache-first' strategy.

-2, OrdersPage component uses fetch of whatwg-fetch to communicate with node server.
+2, OrdersPage component fetches data from node server.
 Also use sagas to listen events and then invoke proper actions like yielding a call to server.
 <br/><br/>

 Login module utilizies passport's local strategy.